 “The autism diagnosis itself is often traumatic for parents.
 It can be a grueling process that may take up to a year or more, with multiple visits to several different professionals.”
 Janeen Herskovitz, MA, LMHC said.
 At first realization of the disorder, parents would be subjected to a state of disbelief and shock.
 Autism is more traumatic for parents than to children because the moment their kids are diagnosed with autism, the weight becomes heavier and the stakes become higher.
 Autism care requires a lot of parents mainly because it involves multiple visits to the various medical professionals, gradually adjusting to the condition, and child-proofing the house to be a haven for children with autism.

-Counseling can somehow alleviate the anxiety, sadness, fear, guilt, and worry of taking care of an autistic child.
-Make the most of your counseling visits by being accepting of the reality that your child does have autism.
-The grief felt upon hearing the diagnosis usually overwhelms parents, but with the help of counseling, parents can better understand and recognize their strengths to deal with the condition the best way they can.
+Autism family therapy can somehow alleviate the anxiety, sadness, fear, guilt, and worry of taking care of an autistic child.
+Make the most of your autism family therapy visits by being accepting of the reality that your child does have autism.
+The grief felt upon hearing the diagnosis usually overwhelms parents, but with the help of autism family therapy, parents can better understand and recognize their strengths to deal with the condition the best way they can.